All Episodes

 The White House must stop dithering while America's armed forces are in danger.

-Signals of indecision out of Washington hurt our allies and embolden our adversaries.
+Make no mistake, signals of indecision out of Washington hurt our allies and embolden our adversaries.

 Waffling while our troops on the ground face an emboldened enemy endangers them and hurts our cause.

-Another soundbite from the former vice president.
+Another soundbite from the former Vice President.

 The President's chief of staff claimed that the Bush administration had not asked any tough questions about Afghanistan, and he complained that the Obama administration had to start from scratch to put together a strategy.

-We dug into every aspect of Afghanistan policy, reviewing options and recommendations, and briefing President elect Obama's team.
+We dug into every aspect of Afghanistan policy, reviewing options and recommendations and briefing President-elect Obama's team.

 They asked us not to announce our findings publicly, and we agreed, giving them the benefit of our work and the benefit of the doubt.